Flap Surgery: The Basics

 2. Can you name examples of pertinent laboratory values to assess following general surgery?

-3. Have you ever used or witnessed the use of a doppler in assessment of proper circulation?
+3. Have you ever used or witnessed the use of a Doppler in the assessment of proper circulation?

 4. Can you describe the importance of positioning in tissue perfusion?